helenmeskhidze/helenmeskhidze.github.io/0CourseInfo.md

 <br>

-Note that for conjunction and disjunction, you actually have to press two keys on your keyboard to form the symbol: they formed by putting the two slash buttons `/` and `\` side by side.
+Conjunction and disjunction are putting the two slash buttons `/` and `\` side by side.